Micky Dolenz: After Monkees television and film career

+In the early 1970s, Dolenz became a member of the Hollywood Vampires drinking club, founded by rock singer Alice Cooper.
+He also played as a member of their softball league, alongside Davy Jones.

 MTV reignites Monkee Mania

 In 1986, a screening of the entire Monkees television series by MTV led to renewed interest in the band, followed by a single, "That Was Then, This Is Now", which reached No. 20 on the Billboard Hot 100 in the U.S. and No.41 in Canada, a 20th-anniversary tour, a greatest hits album, and a brand new LP, Pool It! in 1987.
 The band's original albums were reissued, and all hit the record charts at the same time.

 Beginning in 1986, Dolenz joined the other ex-Monkees for several reunion tours and toured extensively as a solo artist.